-They are a fish species popular in the Western Atlantic Ocean, the Caribbean, and the Gulf of Mexico.
-Though they are rarer than many other snapper species, they are found to be concentrated in Florida, Bahamas, and the Caymans islands
+Yellowtail Snapper are a fish species popular in the Western Atlantic Ocean, the Caribbean, and the Gulf of Mexico.
+Though they are rarer than many other snapper species, they are found to be concentrated in Florida, Bahamas, and the Caymans islands.

-These are a prized catch for great fishermen, because of their spirited fight and delicious meat.
-They can be up to 2 feet long and are native to the Western Atlantic Ocean, and the Caribbean
+Mutton Snapper are a prized catch for great fishermen because of their spirited fight and delicious meat.
+They can be up to 2 feet long and are native to the Western Atlantic Ocean and the Caribbean.

 Also known as the Red Jack, Blue-striped Cavalla, Carbonero, or Passing Jack.
 They are a very common inshore marine fish.

-They belongs to Kyphosus genus and it’s found on the Caribbean, Gulf of Mexico, Florida, Bahamas, and Bermuda along walls and coral reefs.
+Bermuda Chub belong to Kyphosus genus and are found in the Caribbean, Gulf of Mexico, Florida, Bahamas, and Bermuda along walls and coral reefs.

-They look similar to North America freshwater Gars.
-It has long elongated jaw filled with sharp teeth.
+Needle Fish look similar to North America freshwater Gars.
+They have long elongated jaws filled with sharp teeth.

-They closely resembles the French Grunt and the Blue-striped Grunt and belongs to the grunt genus.
+Grunts closely resemble the French Grunt and the Blue-striped Grunt – belonging to the grunt genus.

-Comprise of a group of marine species, which prefer shallow subtropical and tropical oceans around the world.
-They include 95 species, which makes them one of the most diverse sea creatures.
+Parrot Fish comprise of a group of marine species.
+They prefer shallow subtropical and tropical oceans around the world and include 95 species, making them one of the most diverse sea creatures.